javalib-team/sawja/doc/tutorial/sawja_tutorial.md

-In this section we will use the [live variable analysis](http://en.wikipedia.org/wiki/Live_variable_analysis), included in Sawja as an dataflow analysis example, to create an algorithm that detects unused variable assignment, and turn it into a component of the *Sawja Eclipse Plugin*.
+In this section we will use the [live variable analysis](http://en.wikipedia.org/wiki/Live_variable_analysis), included in Sawja as a dataflow analysis example, to create an algorithm that detects unused variable assignment, and turn it into a component of the *Sawja Eclipse Plugin*.